gomatcha/matcha-old/README.md

 What if we didn't need to call NeedsUpdate?
 We have it so that when a component modifies itself, it can trigger a rerender.
 Also to give opportunity to stop the update from flowing downwards.
 Instead of calling setters, NeedsUpdate will automatically flow through the entire tree.
 We can stop by calling, DoesntNeedsUpdate()?

 Rather than calling setState().
 We instead mark v.NeedsUpdate().
-And instead of passing in components, we assume you don't modify components except in the Update() func.
+And instead of passing in components, we assume you don't modify components except in the Update() func.-->